Dmytro Polovynka

 Shi Wu Hu

-The game Shi Wu Hu (十五湖) - “Fifteen Lakes” is very similar to the game Tiu-U (please read the rules of Tiu-U first if you haven’t done so already)
+Shi Wu Hu (十五湖) “Fifteen Lakes” is very similar to the game Tiu-U (please read the rules of Tiu-U first if you have not done so)

 Paper domino cards